Thomas W. Phillips Jr.

 Thomas Wharton Phillips Jr. (November 21, 1874 – January 2, 1956) was a Republican member of the U.S. House of Representatives from Pennsylvania.

 Early life

 Phillips was born in New Castle, Pennsylvania on November 21, 1874.
 He was the son of Pamphila (née Hardman) Phillips (1844–1933) and Thomas Wharton Phillips (1835–1912), who also served as a Republican member of the U.S. House of Representatives from Pennsylvania, and later, was appointed a member of the United States Industrial Commission by President William McKinley.

-Through his father, he was a descendant of a pastor who founded the Congregational Church in New England in the 18th century.
+Through his father, he was a descendant of Reverend George Phillips who founded the Congregational Church in New England in the 18th century.

-He graduated from Phillips Academy in Andover, Massachusetts, in 1894 and from the Sheffield Scientific School at Yale University in 1897, where he was a member of the Chi Phi Fraternity.
+He graduated from Phillips Academy in Andover, Massachusetts, in 1894 and from the Sheffield Scientific School at Yale University in 1897, where he was a member of Chi Phi fraternity.

 Career

 He was engaged in the petroleum, natural gas, and coal businesses, taking over his father's business in 1912.
 He was a delegate to the 1916 Republican National Convention.

 Phillips was elected as a Republican to the Sixty-eighth and Sixty-ninth Congresses, and did not seek renomination for Congress in 1926.
 While in Congress, he was a bitter opponent of Prohibition.

 He was an unsuccessful candidate for the Republican nomination for Governor in 1926, 1930, and 1934.